david-gelu/months-chart/README.md

 # Steps

 ## Remove unused code
 Remove unused code which is created automatically when npx create-react-app it is used

+## Add Apollo and Graphql

+Never used before, i need to read and watch some examples

+## Use data from api

+Use data from api to display and add bar-chart

 # Getting Started with Create React App